 A Shell Service is identified by the following registry value:

-"HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ShellServiceObjectDelayLoad, %NAME% = %GUID%".
+"HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ShellServiceObjectDelayLoad, %NAME% = %GUID%"

-Where %NAME% is the name of the Shell Service and %GUID% is the global unique identifier for the service.
+is the name of the Shell Service and %GUID%

-If you choose to delete a Shell Service, the %NAME% registry value will be deleted.
+If you choose to delete a Shell Service, the %NAME%

-The "HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\%GUID%\" registry key will also be deleted.
+registry key will also be deleted or

 And finally, the actual file specified under

-"HKEY_LOCAL_MACHINE\SOFTWARE\Classes\CLSID\%GUID%\InprocServer32\" is deleted from disk.
+is deleted from disk.

 The BootExecute registry setting specifies a number of executables that are started during the Service Load Phase.
 At this time of the boot sequence the WIN32 subsystem has not been started, so the bootexecute programs cannot link regular DLLs such as kernel32.dll.
 Instead these programs use the NT Native API by linking to ntdll.dll.
 The BootExecute registry setting is used by legitimate programs such as FreeFixer's Native Deleter ffnd.exe and Microsoft's autochk.exe tool, but can also be used to launch a malware executable during reboot.